Laura Wright (Brookside): Reception

 Of Laura's electrocution, Peterborough Evening Telegraph critic assessed "high drama bursts into the peaceful life of Brookside Close."
 Bernice Saltzer from Hartlepool Mail agreed it was "high drama" and praised Brookside for its efforts.
-She noted that the soap portrayed this type of drama better than it's rival show, EastEnders.
+She noted that the soap portrayed this type of drama better than its rival show, EastEnders.
 However, Saltzer was negative about Laura and Cunliffe's portrayal.
 She scathed that Laura's death and departure is "no bad thing" because Cunliffe "is possibly the worst actress in the programme."
 She added "her performance last night – when she lay on her hall floor for the majority of the time before being carted off in an ambulance – was only slightly less animated than usual!"
 A Burton Mail critic branded Laura and Jonathan "those two yukky yuppies" and opined that their barbeque party dominated the episode but their featured party guests were all characters viewers had never seen before.
 Roy West (Liverpool Echo) revealed a consensus amongst television critics was that the show had "gone soft" due to "soppy storylines like the Jonathan and Laura romance taking over."
 Redmond defended his show and noted Brookside was still portraying difficult social issues.
 Kathryn Milner from The News believed that Brookside's storylines were both real and unrealistic.
 She explained that they "fall in tension and expertise" ranging from "real" storylines "to the far-fetched and annoying wedding plans of the new lawyer couple, Jonathan and Laura.
 Followers of the Brookside cult are now watching with interest to see what the script-writers will do to brighten up the bourgeois boredom of these two young people."
 Naomi Marks from The News held similar views on Laura and described Geoff being responsible for Laura's fall as a "cruel twist of irony".
 She added it was "a welcome, long-overdue ploy" by writers that "renewed interest" in the show.
 Marks opined that Brookside was risking a decline in ratings with the story and viewers wanted doctors to turn off Laura's life-support machine to escape her.
 She reasoned that "soap characters have to be loveable, despicable, or the source of constant intrigue to keep the discerning addict transfixed.
 Laura was none of these – she was merely irritating at the best of times."